Skip to main content

 We strongly recommend that if you are having an online consultation with us that you use a tablet or iPad at minimum BUT we prefer if you actually have a full-screen desktop or large laptop computer.

-The reason for sending them is for the designer to review and analyse so they have a very clear idea of your existing garden scenario before the consultation begins.
+The reason for sending the material through is to give the designer a chance to review and analyse them so they have a very clear idea of your existing garden scenario before the consultation begins.
 They can then formulate the relevant questions they will need to ask you in the discussion.

-Sending your images and plans at least 24 hours in advance of your consultation will help you get the most from your consultation as your designer will be well prepared for the session.
+Please send your images and plans at least 24 hours in advance of your consultation,.
+This will help you get the most from your consultation as your designer will be well prepared for the session.

 A final word on your landscaping budget

-We hope you've found this guide to preparing for a design consultation helpful and we hope that it means you will get the most out of your session, with whichever designer you have chosen.
+We hope you've found this guide to preparing for a design consultation helpful and we hope that it means you will get the most out of your session, with whichever landscape designer or landscape architect you choose.

 If you are booking your consultation with us, we look forward to meeting you and discussing your hopes and dreams for your new garden with you.